SethMaxson/SethMaxson.github.io/dnd/wiki/species/half-elf.md

 # relationships:
 #  - type: Friend
 #    name: Bob
-# extra:
+extra:
-#  - fieldName: Occupation
+ - fieldName: Size
-#    value: Blacksmith
+   value: Medium
 ---

-# Althea Holimion
+# Half-Elf

 Kind, courageous, and loyal to a fault.
 Althea proved to be a useful ally to The Seekers.